Heat pumps are a great way to heat or cool a home with only electricity. No gas is required for a heat pump to work.

 They simply need the correct size hole cut into a wall so the outside coil can expel heat or cold when desired.

 This still requires some construction knowledge and care needs to be taken not to cut into electrical lines or pipes that may run through a wall.

 It is much easier if an existing unit is being replaced by simply getting the correct sized dimensions of the old unit and transferring them to the new unit.

 One last thing to keep in mind is the electrical where the unit plans to be installed.
-220 volt units work more efficiently than 120 volt units but most outlets are not wired for 220, usually only a clothes drier or electric water heater have 220 volt outlets.
+220-volt units work more efficiently than 120-volt units, but most outlets are not wired for 220 usually; only a clothes drier or electric water heater has 220-volt outlets.